Mozu1206/react-task-tracker/README.md

 # About this project

-This is a task tracker application which is created based on the following Youtube video.
+This is a task tracker application which is created based on the following YouTube video.

 https://youtu.be/w7ejDZ8SWv8